 1742-1815.
 He was the fifth of six children of Richard Edwards of Water Newton near Peterborough, and of his wife, Mary Fuller.

-Edwards was promoted commander on 22 April 1778, and for the remainder of the year had the bomb-ketch Carcass 8 manned by eighty men in an acting-capacity, forming part of Vice-Admiral Lord Howe’s fleet at the defence of New York in July and in operations off Rhode Island in August.
-At the end of the year he departed for the Leeward Islands with Commodore William Hotham’s squadron, and he was present at the defence of St. Lucia on 15 December 1778.
+Edwards was promoted commander on 22 April 1778, and for the remainder of the year had the bomb-ketch Carcass 8 in an acting-capacity, forming part of Vice-Admiral Lord Howe’s fleet at the defence of New York in July and in operations off Rhode Island during August.
+At the end of the year, he departed for the Leeward Islands with Commodore William Hotham’s squadron, and he was present at the Battle of St. Lucia on 15 December.

 He died, unmarried, on 13 April 1815 at his brother’s house in Stamford, being buried in St. Remigius Church, Water Newton.

 Although a fine seaman and of a ‘venerable’ appearance, Edwards was a martinet of the worst order, and was described as ‘unimaginative’.
 Opinions of him differed, especially as the influential Heywood family, whose loyal son he had treated harshly as a mutineer, led a furious campaign against him and possibly prevented his further employment.
 Equally his ‘beaching’ could have been on account of the affect to his health of the open boat voyage following the loss of the Pandora.
 His own officers apparently held him in high regard.